jabbadablack/AIM-Notes/notes/blk06/Day02.md

-# Day 2 — Direct‑Current Generators and Their Controls
+# Day02 DC Generators Controls

 ## What a DC Generator Does